moshthepitt/woocommerce-lipisha-credit-card/README.md

-(Reaplace example.com with your own domain name)
+(Replace example.com with your own domain name)